 As specified in 3GPP TS 23.554 [2], an MSGin5G Client may subscribe one or more Messaging Topics on the MSGin5G Server.

 The message topic subscription and unsubscription are based on the CoAP Observe method as specified in IETF RFC 7641 [4], the MSGin5G Client acts as an observer, the MSGin5G Server acts as a CoAP Server, the message topic is a resource to observe.

+If multiple MSGin5G Servers are deployed, to enable the message delivery based on Messaging Topic between different MSGin5G Servers, an MSGin5G Server shall subscribe the Messaging Topic list from other MSGin5G Servers as specified in clause 5.4.2.2 of 3GPP TS 29.538 [7].
+The MSGin5G Server may work in either Mod.A or Mod.B specified in 3GPP TS 23.554 [2] based on the service policy.

 * * * Next Change * * * *